SmartThingsCommunity/smartthings-cli/packages/lib/README.md

-# testlib
+# @smartthings/cli-lib

-A library to support testing SmartThings CLI plug-ins with Jest.
+A library to support writing SmartThings CLI plug-ins with Jest.

+## Creating a plugin

+TODO: instructions for setting up a plugin

 ## Usage